 3. Do not use your Personal Meeting Room for public events since the url doesn't change and once shared will always be accessible to whomever has the url.

 4. Create single meetings instead of recurring meetings as these have fixed urls as well.
 Once the url has been shared to external participants, they can always access the meeting.
 If a recurring meeting has had security issues, create new meetings for future course events.

-5. Be familiar with the mechanisms for controlling participant actions and dealing with problem users.
+6. Be familiar with the mechanisms for controlling participant actions and dealing with specific problem users.
 Clicking Manage Participants at the bottom center of the Zoom control panel provides access to the list of participants: